pingidentity/pingdirectory-go-client/configurationapi/docs/AddJsonAttributeConstraintsRequest.md

 NewAddJsonAttributeConstraintsRequestWithDefaults instantiates a new AddJsonAttributeConstraintsRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAttributeType

-`func (o *AddJsonAttributeConstraintsRequest) GetAttributeType() string`

-GetAttributeType returns the AttributeType field if non-nil, zero value otherwise.

-### GetAttributeTypeOk

-`func (o *AddJsonAttributeConstraintsRequest) GetAttributeTypeOk() (*string, bool)`

-GetAttributeTypeOk returns a tuple with the AttributeType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAttributeType

-`func (o *AddJsonAttributeConstraintsRequest) SetAttributeType(v string)`

-SetAttributeType sets AttributeType field to given value.

 ### GetSchemas